flipay/code-challenges/challenge-mobile.md

 1. Output Amount (in BTC)
 2. Average Price (USD)

 More detail, this is the first screen of the whole application.
-Later on, users will be able to sell Bitcoin, deposit, withdraw USD and so on which are not in the scope of this challenge.
+Later on, users will be able to sell Bitcoin which are not in the scope of this challenge and we don't have the plan to add more kinds of cryptocurrencies in the near future (3 years).

 ### How to calculate Average Price?